Build Note

 • The tools involved and what each one owns.

-• Important fields, tags, statuses, roles, events, or reports.
+• Important fields, tags, statuses, roles, events, reports, or dashboard views.

-• Known limits, risks, or items intentionally left out.
+• Known limits, risks, deferred items, or dependencies.

 • What the client should monitor after launch.